-Stephen Pacala, the Frederick D. Petrie Professor in Ecology and Evolutionary Biology and former director of the Princeton Environmental Institute (PEI), developed a new undergraduate Environmental Studies course, ENV 200 A-F “The Environmental Nexus”, to examine a collection of global environmental crises.
-The course will be taught for the first time in the spring of 2017.
+Stephen Pacala, the Frederick D. Petrie Professor in Ecology and Evolutionary Biology and former director of the Princeton Environmental Institute (PEI), developed the undergraduate Environmental Studies course, ENV 200 A-F: “The Environmental Nexus,” to examine a collection of global environmental crises.
+This course addresses multiple dimensions of these issues, including scientific, political, social and ethical aspects and will be accessible to all majors and classes.
+The course was taught for the first time in Spring 2017.

-“When today’s undergraduates reach the peaks in their careers,” said Pacala, “four global environmental problems involving our climate, food, biodiversity, and water will also approach their peaks.
-The world will need to deal with the environmental nexus of climate change, biodiversity loss, and challenges to our supplies of food and fresh water.”
-This new course will address multiple dimensions of the issues, including scientific, political, social and ethical aspects and will be accessible to all majors and classes.
+“When today’s undergraduates reach the peaks of their careers, four global environmental problems involving our climate, food, biodiversity and water also will approach their peaks," Pacala said.
+"The world will need to deal with the environmental nexus of climate change, biodiversity loss, and challenges to our supplies of food and fresh water.”

-In addition to the lectures, each student will enroll in one of six (6) different sections designed to fulfill a range of distribution requirements including: science and technology with laboratory (STL); science and technology without laboratory (STN); quantitative reasoning (QR); ethical thought and moral values (EM); literature and the arts (LA); and social analysis (SA).
+In addition to the lectures, each student enrolls in one of six (6) different sections designed to fulfill a range of distribution requirements including: science and technology with laboratory (STL); science and technology without laboratory (STN); quantitative reasoning (QR); ethical thought and moral values (EM); literature and the arts (LA); and social analysis (SA).

 Course lectures and discussions in Fall 2017 will be led by Pacala along with: